Alfresco/docs-alfresco/salesforce/2.1/install/index.md

     http://localhost:8080/share
     ```

     where `localhost` is your Alfresco host name, and `8080` is your port number.
-Follow these instructions: [Creating sites](https://docs.alfresco.com/6.2/tasks/sites-create.html)(#LINK).
+Follow these instructions: [Creating sites]({% link content-services/6.0/using/sites/index.md %}#creating-a-site).
 You can use this as your default site for Salesforce.

 ## Step 2: Install the Salesforce connector app {#installapp}